seraisonfire/ChatMixForLinux/README.md

 There is also an option for the ChatMix feature only to work while you are in a voice chat with somebody, and if you aren't, the wheel on the headset will not work.
 It is enabled by default.

+I made this script with my Arctis Nova 7X, but it should work with any Headsets which are supported by HeadsetControl
 ---

 ### Credits